Subscribe and save – Enjoy Filter Replacements Hassle-free

 Initial Cost

-Budget-wise, air purifiers tend to be more expensive than humidifiers.
-The starting price for a basic single-room air purifier is around $200, while a humidifier of the same caliber starts as low as $30.
-For whole-house systems, expect to shell out $430 to $4,950 for an air purifier and $390 to $765 for a humidifier.
+When it comes to your budget, air purifiers tend to be more expensive than humidifiers.
+The starting price for a quality single room air purifier is around $200, while a humidifier of the same caliber starts as low as $30.
+For larger square footage systems, expect to shell out $330 to $4,950 for an air purifier and $390 to $765 for a humidifier.
+Note that TrustedAir’s TruFlow Smart Air Purifier starts at only $249 per unit.

 Ease of Installation and Maintenance